Bringing up a Kafka-based Ordering Service¶

 Orderer.Kafka.Brokerscontains the address of at least two of the Kafka brokers in your cluster in

 IP:portnotation.
 The list does not need to be exhaustive.
-(These are your seed brokers.)
+(These are your bootstrap brokers.)

-Orderer.AbsoluteMaxBytes bytes (not including headers), a value that you can
+Orderer.AbsoluteMaxBytesbytes (not including headers), a value that you can set in

 configtx.yaml.
 Let the value you pick here be

-it – it will affect how you configure your Kafka brokers in Step 4.
+Aand make note of it —– it will affect how you configure your Kafka brokers in Step 6.

 unclean.leader.election.enable = false— Data consistency is key in a blockchain environment.
 We cannot have a channel leader chosen outside of the in-sync replica set, or we run the risk of overwriting the offsets that the previous leader produced, and —as a result— rewrite the blockchain that the orderers produce.